billorcutt/i_dropped_my_phone_the_screen_cracked/README.md

 __("microsynth").start();
 ```
 and macros can be wrapped in simple factory functions to create plugins, making it possible
-to instantiate as many instances as needed, connect them to other nodes,
+to instantiate instances, connect them to other nodes, address them individually or as a group,
-address them individually or as a group, nest them within other macros, etc.
+nest them within other macros, etc.
 ```javascript
 //define a plugin called microsynth cracked.microsynth = function(params) {